-The following qualified aliens are exempt from the '5-year ban on benefits' and may be eligible for TANF, if all other TANF eligibility criteria are met:
+The following qualified aliens are exempt from the '5-year ban on benefits' and may be eligible for TANF at any time on or after their date of US entry, provided all other TANF eligibility criteria are met:

 - Aliens who have a past or current involvement with the United States Armed Forces.
 (These individuals include honorably discharged veterans, qualified aliens on active duty in the United States' armed forces, and the spouse or unmarried dependent child(ren) of such individuals.)
 (See Section 400-19-45-40-25-15, Establishing Past or Current Military Involvement of an Alien.) - 2.
 An Amerasian immigrant admitted to the U.S. pursuant to section 84 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act of 1988; - 3.
-Refugees, including Iraqi and Afghani Special Immigrants who are considered refugees as of December 19, 2009;
+Refugees, Refugee Unaccompanied Minors, and Iraqi and Afghani Special Immigrants who are considered refugees as of December 19, 2009; - 4.
+Asylees who have been granted asylum (not applicants for asylum);